Trento: History

-In the 14th century, the region of Trento was part of Austria.
-The dukes of Austria (Habsburg Family) were also the counts of Tyrol and dominated the region for six centuries (1918).
+In the 14th century, the Habsburg Family that ruled as dukes of Austria were also the counts of Tyrol.

-A dark episode in the history of Trento was the Trento blood libel.
-When a 3-year-old Christian boy, Simonino, later known as Simon of Trent, disappeared in 1475 on the eve of Good Friday, the city's small Jewish community was accused of killing him and draining his blood for Jewish ritual purposes.
+A dark episode in the history of Trento was the murder of a 3-year-old Christian boy, Simonino, later known as Simon of Trent, who disappeared in 1475 on the eve of Good Friday; the city's small Jewish community was accused of killing him and draining his blood for Jewish ritual purposes.
 Eight Jews were tortured and burned at the stake, and their families forced to convert to Christianity.
-The bishop of Trento, Johannes Hinderbach, had Simonino canonized and published the first book printed in Trento, "Story of a Christian Child Murdered at Trento", embellished with 12 woodcuts.
+The bishop of Trento, Johannes Hinderbach, sought (without success) to have Simonino canonized and published the first book printed in Trento, Story of a Christian Child Murdered at Trento, embellished with 12 woodcuts.
 In a governmental ceremony in the 1990s, Trento apologized to the Jewish community for this dark episode and unveiled a plaque commemorating the formal apology.

-In the 16th century, Trento became notable for the Council of Trent (1545–1563) which gave rise to the Counter-Reformation.
+In the 16th century, Trento became notable for the Council of Trent (1545–1563), a council that convened to create a formal reply to the Protestant Reformation, which was a major event in the Counter-Reformation.
 The adjective Tridentine (as in "Tridentine Mass") literally means pertaining to Trento, but can also refer to that specific event.
 Among the notable prince-bishops of this time were Bernardo Clesio (who governed the city from 1514 to 1539 and managed to steer the council to Trento) and Cristoforo Madruzzo (who governed from 1539 to 1567), both able European politicians and Renaissance humanists, who greatly expanded and embellished the city.

 During this period, and as an expression of this Humanism, Trento was also known as the site of a Jewish printing press.
 In 1558 Cardinal Madruzzo granted the privilege of printing Hebrew books to Joseph Ottolengo, a German rabbi.
 The actual printer was Jacob Marcaria, a local physician; after his death in 1562, the activity of the press of Riva di Trento ceased.
 Altogether, 34 works were published in the period from 1558 to 1562, most of them bearing the coat of arms of Madruzzo.